attheapplab/stdouter-go/README.md

 Logger is an opinionated middleware for logging incoming HTTP requests.

-It is expected to be used in conjuction with [Connector](https://github.com/attheapplab/connector-go).
+It may be used in conjuction with [Connector](https://github.com/attheapplab/connector-go).

 ## Example